agile-project-one/Training-Repo/README.md

 # Training-Repo
 This is just for training and learning purpose

-Hello I joined agile project one
+Hello I joined agile project one (updated by asif)